WalterMaroney/Cosmos.Cms/README.md

 CMS' can have performance problems when they are serving web pages to a large number of concurrent users.

-CMS' can be modified to handle the traffic.
-One common way is to install “plugins,” “modules,” “components” or “proxies” that capture dynamically generated webpages and save them as “static” files.
+They can be modified to handle higher levels of traffic through the installation of “plugins” or “modules” or “components” or “proxies” that capture dynamically generated webpages and save them as “static” files.

 Now the CMS is performing much better because it is behaving more like a static website rather than a dynamic one.